What Is Inflation? Inflation Definition

 • Is inflation a good or bad thing?

 As mentioned earlier, inflation can have a few benefits for certain businesses and possibly investors.
-On the other hand, inflation can pose a bigger risk to the health of an economy as a whole when it’s not managed properly.
+On the other hand, inflation can pose a bigger risk to the health of an economy as a whole when its not managed properly.
 However, if controlled, low and steady inflation can be seen as good for the economy.
-Inflation and whether it’s good or bad can be subjective to the individual, other dependent factors, and its rate of change.
+Inflation and whether its good or bad can be subjective to the individual, other dependent factors, and its rate of change.

 • How does inflation affect the stock market?